wavefrontHQ/docs/pages/doc/tracing_external_services.md

       `_externalCategory`
     </td>
     <td>
-      Optionally, use this span tag to create a new category.
+      Use this span tag to create a new category.
 If you don't define a value, the value defaults to <code>externalCategory</code>.
 You see the category when you select <b>Group External Services</b> from the application map settings.
       <br/><img src="images/" alt="TO BE ADDED"/>
       {{site.data.alerts.note}}
         Wavefront assigns a default icon for customized categories.
 If you want to add your icon, contact <a href="support@wavefront.com">mailto:support@wavefront.com</a>.